kootenpv/contractions/README.md

 # "you are happy now"
 contractions.fix("yall are happy now", slang=False) # default: true
 # "yall are happy"
-contractions.fix("you all are happy now")
+contractions.fix("yall are happy now")
-# "yall happy now"
+# "you all are happy now"
 ```

 ## Installation